Living as an endometrial cancer survivor

 Endometrial cancer is most likely to come back within the first few years after treatment, so an important part of your treatment plan is a specific schedule of follow-up visits after treatment is finished.
 How often you need to be seen depends mostly on what stage your cancer was.

-- If the cancer was stage IB or II low grade endometrioid cancers (grades 1 and 2), follow-up visits are more frequent – every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.
+- If the cancer was stage IB or II low-grade endometrioid cancers (grades 1 and 2), follow-up visits are every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.

-- For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), follow-up visits may be needed even more often.
-Experts recommend visits every 3 months for the first 2 years, every 6 months for the next 3 years, and then yearly after that.
+- For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), experts recommend visits every 3 months for the first 2 years, every 6 months for the next 3 years, and then yearly after that.